-Are you ready to carve up some amazing vegan steaks?? 😉 I sure hope so because these are super tender, a little chewy, and a whole lot-a tasty!!
-You won't need a knife to cut these steaks, but if you have guests who like to use all their utensils, these don't just fall apart either!
-I served these last Thanksgiving to a mixed crowd and as far as I know, every one was thankful for them!! 😉
+Are you ready to carve up some amazing vegan steaks??
+This seitan steak is super tender, a little chewy, and a whole lotta tasty!!
+You won't need a knife to cut this vegan seitan, but if you have guests who like to use all their utensils, these don't just fall apart either!

-Take this ‘dough’ (for want of a better term) out of the bowl and shape it into a long roll by rolling the dough back and forth on the counter (think play-do snake kinda rolling 😉 ).
-The diameter of your roll will ultimately decide the size of your gluten steaks so maybe decide the look you are going for at this point.
-I tend to like smaller steaks so the diameter of my roll is generally around 1 1/2 to 2 inches.
+Take the gluten dough out of the bowl and shape it into a long roll by rolling the dough back and forth on the counter (think play-dough snake kinda rolling 😉 ).
+The diameter of your seitan roll will ultimately decide the size of your gluten steaks.
+The diameter of my seitan roll is generally around 1 ½ to 2 inches.
 (Once you cut and boil these they grow like crazy so the end result is several times larger!)

-Now you wrap your roll in plastic and place it overnight in the fridge.
+Now you wrap your seitan roll in plastic and place it overnight in the fridge.
 (If you're in a hurry you can leave it in the freezer for an hour, but I prefer the fridge method for an easier consistency to work with.
-Both end up tasting the same tho.)
+Both end up tasting the same.)

 Next make the broth in a large lidded stock pot.
 The lid is probably the most essential part because these babies need to simmer quietly with the lid ON!
 It's ok to peek, just put the lid back on.